arobot/CountDownButton/README.md

         app:countDownInterval="2000"
         app:countDownStrFormatter="倒计时%s秒" />

-"countDown" count down from this number "countDownInterval" count down interval,velocity of your count down event "countDownStrFormatter" string formatter for your countting down label
+"countDown" count down from this number<br>
+"countDownInterval" count down interval,velocity of your count down event<br>
+"countDownStrFormatter" string formatter for your countting down label<br>

 ###In java code